AlexDee95/REST_OF_BASH/_sources/results.md

 ## 2 Results & Outcomes

+Here we present you our results of Preprocessing, ICA and frequency-band analysis.

+### 2.1 Preprocessing and ICA

+For Preprocessing we used a bandpass filter with 0,5 and 45 Hz.
+For the ICA we used seven components to identify and exclude eye movement artifacts.
-Here you can see one example of an ICA result of schizophrenic patient #1:
+Here, you can see one example of an ICA result of schizophrenic patient #1.
+In this example, we concluded that component #000 and #002 might be such artifacts of interest but because of the more central distribution of the activity in #000 which makes it more unclear we excluded only #002.

 ![grafik](https://user-images.githubusercontent.com/83219542/128736569-e46067eb-2710-4e97-b840-f2ff2681f567.png)